kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

     Please follow our [migration guide](upgrade/migrate_v1_v2.md) to do migration.

 !!!note "Security updates"
     The controller doesn't receive security updates automatically.
-You need to manually updgrade to a newer version when it becomes available.
+You need to manually upgrade to a newer version when it becomes available.

 ## IAM Permissions